KosarevDmitry/KosarevDmitry.github.io/_posts/2024-01-02-Principles-including-SOLID.md

 - Good programmers do code once, bad ones do the same thing several times.

 All `SOLID` principles are partly interconnected.

-1. `Single responsibilty` of classes about not inflating a class.
+1. The `Single responsibilty` of classes is about not inflating a class.

 	The smaller the class, the greater the possibility of reuse.

 	Probably so.

 	Disadvantage - since instead of one class, we have several, therefore, several memory allocation operations will be required, which reduces performance.
-	In `dotnet` it is possible to create a partial class and they are used.
+	In `dotnet` there is an opportunity to create a partial class and they are used.
 So there is a reason.

 	Advantages - if there are several classes, therefore, the lifetime of each of them is shorter, the object becomes available for deletion from memory earlier.